SiebeLeysen/LoRE-SD/README.md

 In summary, LoRE-SD offers a framework for estimating data-driven, local response functions, enabling accurate glioma modelling and the development of new image contrasts.

-This code makes use of MRtrix3 commands.
-Make sure you have a working installation installed and have added the binaries to your PATH.
+> This code makes use of MRtrix3 commands.
+Make sure you have a working installation installed and have added the binaries to your PATH such that LoRE-SD can access them.

 ## Usage
 1. Clone the repo and run `make install` to install required dependencies and add some useful commands to the path.
 If you do not want to add console scripts to your path, run `pip install -e .`.